InvestmentSystems/function-pipe/doc/source/usage_df.rst

 .. image:: _static/usage_df_plot-dana-a.png

-To support graphing the gender distribution for multiple names simultaneously, we can create a specialized node to merge PipeNodes passed as key-word arguments.
-We can simply expect to merge DFs under all keys that are not part of ``fpn.PIPE_NODE_KWARGS``.
+To support graphing the gender distribution for multiple names simultaneously, we can create a specialized node to merge ``PipeNode`` expressions passed as key-word arguments.
+We can merge all ``DataFrame`` given with keys that are not part of the defined ``fpn.PIPE_NODE_KWARGS`` set.

 .. code-block:: python